Foresite Labs is a center for entrepreneurial innovation at the nexus of data science and healthcare.

-Since high school Jim has had two main loves: 1) mathematics, algorithms and machine learning and 2) biology, genetics and healthcare.
-Jim has been optimistic about the merger of these two previously very different fields.
-His intent has been to help build transformative healthcare companies that will significantly improve the quality and effectiveness of the entire U.S. healthcare system.
+Since high school, Jim has had two main areas of interest: 1) mathematics and computer algorithms and 2) biology and healthcare.
+Since founding Foresite Capital, Jim has been optimistic about the merger of these two previously very different fields.
+His intent has been to place Foresite Capital, its resources and networks at the frontier of this data-driven revolution, and to help build transformative healthcare companies that will significantly improve the quality and effectiveness of the entire U.S. healthcare system.

-As an undergraduate, Jim attended Yale College, where he graduated with a BS and BSEE in Applied Math and Electrical Engineering/Computer Science.
-He then attended the Harvard/MIT HST program and graduated with an MD from Harvard and an MS from MIT.
+As an undergraduate, Jim attended Yale, where he graduated with a BS and BSEE in Applied Math and Electrical Engineering/Computer Science.
+He then earned an MD from Harvard and graduated from the Harvard/MIT HST Program.
 He also earned an MBA from Harvard while playing rugby.
-The combination put him at the intersection of computer science, genetics and biology, and most of the companies he has since built or funded have grown out of insights generated from the overlap of these disciplines.

-Besides Foresite Capital, Jim’s investment experience includes being a founding partner of Prospect Venture Partners II and III, and earlier in his career, a partner of Sierra Ventures, where he helped establish its healthcare services investment practice.
+Jim’s investment experience includes being a co-founder of Prospect Ventures and earlier in his career, a partner of Sierra Ventures, where he established its healthcare services investment practice.